fvnilo/togglsheet/README.md

 # Todos

 - [ ] Better structure
+- [ ] Remove resty.
+I do not really need it.
 - [ ] Tests
 - [ ] Create a cmd that will tell the person what is their workspace id
 - [ ] Create Makefile